aguscsc/Wordlebot/README.md

 ### Get list
 The list was obtained from [here](https://wordraiders.com/wordle-words/) using the [words_scraper.py](/code/words_scraper.py) script and saved in [here](/code/word_list.txt)
 ### Determine information per word (TODO)
+Each letter can be grey, green or yellow.
+Having 5 letters this gives us 243 possible combinations, **BUT** it is important to consider that due to the nature of the game there are five pattterns that can't happen.

+- YGGGG
+- GYGGG
+- GGYGG
+- GGGYG
+- GGGGY

+This is because having a green letter means that the letter is located at the correct slot, therefore no other letter can take its place.
+Taking this in consideration a yellow letter can't exist if there isn't yellow or grey present, because it needs a place to go.

+Finally, the number of possible casses is given by:

+$3^5-5=238$

+For each word in the word list we have to check each case and determine how much information gives.
+Then, rank the avg information obtained per word so we can pinpoint the best guess at the moment
 # How to use (TODO)